nithinnaikar/PACT2021/Lecture 8/README.md

-In this lecture, Merge Sort and O(nlgn) divide and conquer algorithms are discussed.
+In this lecture, Merge Sort and O(nlogn) divide and conquer algorithms are discussed.

 Merge Sort is an algorithm that attempts to solve the previously-discussed sorting problem.
 In particular, Merge Sort can be seen as an improved version of Insertion Sort.